PabloZaiden/local-llm-test-cases/README.md

 # Local LLM test cases

 This is a tool used to evaluate responses from local LLMs while invoking OpenAI-style tools.
+A local webserver compatible with OpenAI's API is required to run this tool.
+Examples of such servers include [LM Studio](https://lmstudio.ai) and [Ollama](https://ollama.com)

 ## Usage